-Blocking some websites is the need of the hour as our iPhones and iPads are also being used by kids at home.
+Blocking some websites on your iPhone may be the need of the hour if kids also use your device at home.
 Access to any objectionable content by your kids might put you in an embarrassing situation, especially when kids ask you “what is this” in the presence of guests.

-How to Block Websites in Safari on iPhone and iPad in iOS 8
+How to Restrict Specific Websites in Safari on iOS 12 or Later

 Step #1.
-Launch Settings app on iPhone/iPad → Tap on General.
+Launch the Settings app on your iOS device.

-Step #5.
-Tap on Limit Adult Content under ALLOWED WEBSITES.
+Step #4.
+Now, Enter your passcode and then tap on Websites under ALLOWED CONTENT section → Tap on Limit Adult Content under ALLOWED WEBSITES.

 Two more sections will appear on your device screen: ALWAYS ALLOW & NEVER ALLOW.